-ABC's Zach Wolf from DC:With a whirlwind set of press conferences, supposed deals, nixed deals and frustration over whether to bail out the auto industry with $25 billion in low-interest loans or take the chance of letting it go bust, the Congress's lame duck session keeps getting longer and longer.
+ABC News' Z. Byron Wolf reports from DC:With a whirlwind set of press conferences, supposed deals, nixed deals and frustration over whether to bail out the auto industry with $25 billion in low-interest loans or take the chance of letting it go bust, the Congress's lame duck session keeps getting longer and longer.

 Early this afternoon came word that lawmakers from states big into the US auto industry had crafted a bipartisan deal to take $25 billion Congress already appropriated to lend the auto industry to make more fuel efficient cars and use that money to make sure the American auto industry keeps making any cars at all.

 But its unclear that the deal has enough votes to pass in the House, so Democratic leaders hastily called their own press conference to announce No Deal.

 House Speaker Nancy Pelosi and Senate Majority Leader Harry Reid said there will be more hearings on an auto industry bailout after Thanksgiving and that the manufacturers should present a detailed plan on how they will use taxpayer money to become viable, profitable companies again.

 Then, if the plan gains traction, Reid said Congress will come back in session the week of December 8th to consider legislation.

 We're prepared to come back into session the week of December 8th to help the auto industry.
 But only if they present a viable plan that gives us in the Congress the confidence that taxpayers and autoworkers will be well-served," said Reid.

 "Until they show us the plan, we can't show them the money," said Pelosi.

 So after Turkey Day, the auto execs will (presumably not in the chartered jets that left a bad taste in everyone's mouth this week) return to Congress to ask again, more nicely, for their loans.